NaviServer Programmable Web Server

 The URL space is stored in a trie data structure for efficient matching.

-When using context filters, ensure that the context filter of the ns_urlspace set command and the ns_set (or request headers) accurately represent the request conditions you want to match.
+When using context constraints, ensure that the context constraints of the ns_urlspace set command and the ns_set (or request headers) accurately represent the request conditions you want to match.
 For security reasons, you should not rely solely on untrusted request header fields.

 See Also